Szymon-Czuszek/SAP-Data-Reporting/README.md

 **Decision Making:** Leverage the insights derived from the Power BI report to make informed decisions regarding sales strategies, inventory management, marketing campaigns, and other aspects of the bike company's operations.

-**Continuous Improvement:** Regularly update and refine the Power BI report to reflect the latest information and business requirements.
+**🔥 Continuous Improvement:** Regularly update and refine the Power BI report to reflect the latest information and business requirements.
 Incorporate feedback from stakeholders and explore new ways to visualize and analyze the data for better decision-making.

 ## About the Bike Company